Australia extends jobs support as new COVID-19 outbreaks threaten economy

 However, Morrison said changes were needed to ensure enough support to the economy without overpaying casual workers.

-Morrison said his government will also trim unemployment benefits.
-Australia in March said it would increase unemployment benefits by A$550 a fortnight until September 30, but Morrison said this will be cut by more than 50%.
+Morrison said his government will also trim unemployment benefits, which were increased in March by A$550 a fortnight until Sept.
+30. While the benefits will continue, they will be more than halved.

+Australia’s central bank welcomed the continuation of both wage and unemployment support.

+“They’re both providing important support to households and businesses.
+They’re both playing an important role in reducing the costly scarring to the economy,” Philip Lowe, Governor of the Reserve Bank of Australia, said in a speech on Tuesday.

-The extension of the fiscal stimulus eases fears that Australia would suffer a hard economic landing after September with unemployment already at a 22-year high.
+The extension of the fiscal stimulus eases fears Australia would suffer a hard economic landing after September, with unemployment already at a 22-year high.

 Australia’s central bank said late last month the economy will need “considerable” support for some time, despite moves by states and territories to reopen their economies.